softworkz/emby-wiki/Library-items.md

 ### SeriesId, SeriesName
 These properties are applicable only to Episodes and Seasons.
 This will give you some basic information about the TV Series.

+### SpecialFeatureCount
+This is applicable to Movies only.
+This will tell you how many special features are available.
+The actual special feature items can then be retrieved using /Users/{UserId}/Items/{Id}/SpecialFeatures.

 ### UserData
 Contains user state for an item, such as personal rating and playstate.